P-R-N-D/Cycling-Supporter-AWS/README.md

 ## Overview

-Cycling Supporter AWS is an end-to-end service project that combines a native Android application, a Java web backend, and a cloud deployment architecture for route-based cycling support.
+Cycling Supporter AWS is an end-to-end service project that combines a native Android application, a Java web backend, and an AWS-oriented deployment architecture for route-based cycling support.

-The project was built to connect mobile experience, backend processing, and cloud delivery in one coherent system.
-Rather than treating app development and infrastructure as separate exercises, this repository presents them as one product flow: client interaction, backend logic, deployment topology, and packaged artifacts.
+The project connects mobile interaction, backend processing, and cloud deployment in one product flow.
+Instead of treating the client, server, and infrastructure as separate parts, this repository presents them as one integrated service.

 ## Demo